-With over three decades of full-time experience, a client roster that includes hundreds of notable organizations, and a track record of over 1,750 cases, Chris is among the most seasoned conflict management professionals on the West Coast.
+With over three decades of full-time experience, a client roster that includes hundreds of notable organizations, and a track record of over 1,750 cases, DeVere is among the most seasoned conflict management professionals on the West Coast.
 He has also amassed over 5,000 hours of experience teaching dispute resolution and related skills grounded in his real-world experience.

-In one instructive case, a despairing CEO sought Chris to address a conflict between two high-level executives.
+In one instructive case, a despairing CEO sought DeVere to address a conflict between two high-level executives.
 The CEO feared productivity would continue to degrade, morale would implode, and the feud might become public if the relationship further deteriorated.
-With so much at risk, Chris applied his five-step process to bring both managers together.
+With so much at risk, DeVere applied his five-step process to bring both managers together.
 He helped them craft an agreement to enhance their interactions and, more significantly, improve how they viewed each other.
 The grateful CEO stopped worrying about the collapse of her executive team.

-Chris holds an MA in Organizational Communication from Marylhurst University, and his thesis explores employee resistance to conflict resolution opportunities.
+DeVere holds an MA in Organizational Communication from Marylhurst University, and his thesis explores employee resistance to conflict resolution opportunities.
 He also holds a BA in Conflict Resolution from American University.